blahcat/blahcat.github.io/_posts/2017-08-14-a-primer-to-windows-x64-shellcoding.md

 ## Overwrite the current process token field with `System`'s

-This is the final part of our shellcode, and the easiest since everything was done in the steps above:
+This is the third and final part of our shellcode, and the easiest since everything was done in the steps above:

 {% highlight asm %}
 ;; rax has the pointer to the current KPROCESS